bwplotka/my/web/content/posts/sig-obs-tl.md

 **TL;DR: In March 2020, we established the official [CNCF's](https://cncf.io) Special Interest Group (SIG) for [Observability](https://github.com/cncf/sig-observability).
 Last week, the [TOC](https://github.com/cncf/toc) vote for the first Tech Lead for this SIG was closed, and results [were published](https://lists.cncf.io/g/cncf-toc/topic/76717430#5272).
-I am proud to announce that my nomination passed! 🤩**
+I am proud to announce that I have been elected! 🤩**

 In this blog post, I would like to briefly explain what is the idea behind SIGs, what our "newly" created SIG for Observability is for.
-Last but not the least, I will share why I decided to help and what tech lead role in the SIG context even means.
+Last but not the least, I will share why I decided to help and what tech lead role in the SIG context means.

 ## Special Interest Groups for the Cloud Native Computing Foundation